bramstein/knockout.selection/README.md

 ### `properties` <object>

-The selection binding will be default look for `selected` and `focused` observable properties on your `foreach` items and set them to true when the item is selected or focused.
+The selection binding will by default look for `selected` and `focused` observable properties on your `foreach` items and set them to true when the item is selected or focused.
 Using the `properties` option you can override these default property names to something else.
 For example:

     data-bind="foreach: mylist, selection: { data: mylistSelection, properties: { selected: 'active', focused: 'highlight' }"